okuvshynov/MMLU-Pro/README.md

 ## Results

 Focusing on logit_bias=18 and comparing it to logit_bias=0, we can check the distribution of output length.

 As we are applying the bias and not hardcoding the length, we are not 'uniformly thinking less'.
+It's very unlikely to inject '</think>' in the middle of sentence.
 In > 50% of cases model thinking time stays the same, and in other cases it is reduced a lot, as we can see in the distribution of think time (each data point is a sample in MMLU pro psychology dataset)

 ![distribuiton of thinking tokens count](eval_results/pics/qwen3_psychology_think_diff.png)